Nupur Kaushik Updated On: 03 Sep, 2019 15:05 IST

 Candidates must bring their own black ballpoint pens to the exam centre.

-Candidates are advised to be sure about the correct answer before they darken the oval with black ballpoint pen.
-They should also ensure that each oval is completely darkened with black ballpoint pen, partially or faintly darkened ovals may be rejected by the optical scanner, and may also be negatively marked.
+Candidates are advised to be sure about the correct answer before they darken the oval with a black ballpoint pen.
+They should also ensure that each oval is completely darkened with a black ballpoint pen, partially or faintly darkened ovals may be rejected by the optical scanner, and may also be negatively marked.